Our Leadership

 Mr. Masters has 30 years of experience as a legal and compliance executive in both private practices and in-house positions.

-• Ten years of in-house experience with Boart Longyear in the global mining industry, including an operational role in Switzerland
+• Mr. Masters has ten years of in-house experience with Boart Longyear in the global mining industry, including an operational role in Switzerland.

-• A former partner at Andrews Kurth in Dallas as a commercial trial lawyer representing national clients in complex commercial matters
+• He is a former partner at Andrews Kurth in Dallas as a commercial trial lawyer representing national clients in complex commercial matters.

-• Received his J.D. from Tulane University Law School
+• Mr. Masters received his J.D. from Tulane University Law School.

 Michael Hofer is a seasoned finance executive with over 20 years of global experience in various companies and industries.
 He holds an MBA from the Vienna University of Economics and Business, a Ph.D. in Mass Communication/Media Studies from the Paris Lodron Universität Salzburg, and a Master of Science in Accounting from Regis University.